vfarcic/devops24/manuscript/01-sts.md

 db-0    0/1   ContainerCreating 0        5s
 ```

-We can see that all three replicas of the `api` Pods are running.
+We can see that all three replicas of the `api` Pods are running or, at least, that's how it seems so far.
 The situation with `db` Pods is different.
 Kubernetes is creating only one replica, even though we specified three.
 Let's wait for a bit and retrieve the Pods again.

 ```bash
 kubectl -n go-demo-3 get pods